0lut/ITU-Kontenjan-Avcisi/README.md

 #### Prettifying

 In the current setup, `prettifier-eslint` formats the file automatically after you save it.
 The prettifier uses the eslint configuration to format the code.

+#### Status
+This lovely bot can not be used anymore because of the facebook api policy.
+I hope our great developers will do something better for us!